pseale/advent-of-advent-of-code/2015-csharp/README.md

-# Advent of Code, 2015 and 2021
+# Advent of Code 2015

 Welcome!
-These are:

-- my 2015 solutions in C#, constructed with JetBrains Rider
+These are my 2015 solutions in C#, constructed with JetBrains Rider.
-- my 2021 solutions in C# 10, constructed with JetBrains Rider EAP.

-### 2015 Goals
+### Goals

 - Become comfortable with JetBrains Rider, and harvest keybinds and settings once I'm comfortable
 - Familiarize myself with C# 9.0 (.NET Core 5.0) - in practical terms, this means using records.
 I'm dubious on the value of the pattern matching syntactic sugar in C#, but in theory all that's on the table too.